umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

 to the public `lhcb-ntuples-gen` on `glacier`.
 Then you wan use `git annex drop` to remove your local copy (More on this later).

+!!! example
+    Say you are working on `ntuples/0.9.6-2016-production/Dst_D0-mc-tracker-only`, the simplest way to annex your latest additional ntuples is this:

+    ```
+    cd ntuples/0.9.6-2016-production/Dst_D0-mc-tracker-only
+    git annex add .
+    ```

+    It is safe to do so, because `git-annex` is smart enough to skim already annexed files.

 !!! info
     For more info on `git-annex` usage, review the [`git-annex` entry](../software_manuals/git_annex.md).